Dumbbell Side Raise to Front Raise

 How to Perform

-1. Raise the dumbbells out to the sides until they reach shoulder height (lateral raise).
+1. Raise dumbbells out to sides to shoulder height with slight elbow bend.

 Coaching Tips